Bifurcations of mixed-mode oscillations in three-timescale systems: an extended prototypical example: The double singular limit: geometry and singular cycles

-\asuref{albeta} and \asuref{redflow} together imply the existence of singular cycles in Equation~\eqref{normal}, the properties of which depend on the relative position of the folded singularities $q^\mp$ of $\mathcal{M}_1$, as classified in \propref{relatives}.
-Here, these cycles are defined as the concatenation of singular orbits for the corresponding limiting systems in \eqref{norm12lay}, \eqref{intermediate}, and \eqref{slow}, respectively. \begin{proposition} Assume that \asuref{albeta} and \asuref{redflow} hold. \begin{enumerate} \item If the folded singularities $q^\mp$ of $\mathcal{M}_1$ are remote, then there exist a singular cycle evolving on $\mathcal{P}^-$, a singular cycle evolving on $\mathcal{P}^+$, and a family of singular cycles in between; each of the cycles in that family evolves on a plane parallel to $\mathcal{P}^{\mp}$ that lies between $\mathcal{P}^{-}$ and $\mathcal{P}^{+}$.
-These cycles are ``two-scale", in the sense that the singular dynamics on them alternates between the fast timescale and the intermediate timescale (on $ \mathcal{M}_1 \backslash \mathcal{M}_2 $). \item If $q^\mp$ are aligned, then there there exists exactly one singular cycle that evolves on the plane $\mathcal{P}:=\mathcal{P}^-\equiv \mathcal{P}^+$.
-This cycle is ``two-scale", in the sense that the singular dynamics on it alternates between the fast timescale and the intermediate timescale (on $ \mathcal{M}_1 \backslash \mathcal{M}_2 $). \item If $q^\mp$ are connected, then there exists exactly one singular cycle that evolves on a subset of $\mathcal{P}^-\cup\mathcal{P}^+\cup\mathcal{Z}^{a^\mp}$.
-This cycle is ``three-scale", in the sense that the singular dynamics on it alternates between the fast timescale, the intermediate timescale (on $ \mathcal{M}_1 \backslash \mathcal{M}_2 $), and the slow timescale (on $ \mathcal{M}_2 $). \end{enumerate} \proplab{double} \end{proposition}
+\asuref{albeta} and \asuref{redflow} together imply the existence of singular cycles in Equation~\eqref{normal}, the properties of which are determined by the relative position of the folded singularities $q^\mp$ of $\mathcal{M}_1$, as classified in \propref{relatives}.
+(Clearly, the choice of $\phi(x,y,z)$ in \eqref{normal-c} does not affect that classification; correspondingly, we do not specify it here.)
+These cycles are defined as the concatenation of singular orbits for the corresponding limiting systems in \eqref{norm12lay}, \eqref{intermediate}, and \eqref{slow}, respectively. \begin{proposition} Assume that \asuref{albeta} and \asuref{redflow} hold. \begin{enumerate} \item If the folded singularities $q^\mp$ of $\mathcal{M}_1$ are remote, then there exist a singular cycle evolving on $\mathcal{P}^-$, a singular cycle evolving on $\mathcal{P}^+$, and a family of singular cycles in between; each of the cycles in that family evolves on a plane parallel to $\mathcal{P}^{\mp}$ that lies between $\mathcal{P}^{-}$ and $\mathcal{P}^{+}$.
+These cycles are ``two-scale", in the sense that the singular dynamics on them alternates between the fast and the intermediate timescale (on $ \mathcal{M}_1 \backslash \mathcal{M}_2 $). \item If $q^\mp$ are aligned, then there there exists exactly one singular cycle that evolves on the plane $\mathcal{P}:=\mathcal{P}^-\equiv \mathcal{P}^+$.
+This cycle is ``two-scale", in the sense that the singular dynamics on it alternates between the fast and the intermediate timescale (on $ \mathcal{M}_1 \backslash \mathcal{M}_2 $). \item If $q^\mp$ are connected, then there exists exactly one singular cycle that evolves on a subset of $\mathcal{P}^-\cup\mathcal{Z}^{-}\cup\mathcal{P}^+\cup\mathcal{Z}^{+}$.
+This cycle is ``three-scale", in the sense that the singular dynamics on it alternates between the fast, the intermediate (on $ \mathcal{M}_1 \backslash \mathcal{M}_2 $), and the slow timescale (on $ \mathcal{M}_2 $). \end{enumerate} \proplab{double} \end{proposition}